julianabpeixoto/data-science-portfolio/05.SC2023_Module6/README.md

 * Separated explanatory variables and target variable.
 * Encoded categorical variables.
 * Split the data into training and test sets.
-* Addressed class imbalance using SMOTE within the modeling workflow.
+* Tested SMOTE for class imbalance, but kept the BinaryEncoder in the final model, as SMOTE did not change the results.

 ### Unsupervised Learning Preparation